merikan/homebrew-tools/update_formula.md

    ```bash
    $ brew audit --strict --online gitleaks
    ```
 1. Edit the formula
    Update the url and version.
-We will let homebrew help us with the checksum.
+We will let homebrew help us calculate the checksum.
    ```bash
    $ brew edit gitleaks
    ````